imazeenabulele/osTicket-Configuration/README.md

 </p>

 <p>
 Under "Access", Jane would be placed in the Support/SysAdmin Department and would be assigned the "Supreme Admin" role.
 Moving on to the "Teams" section, Jane would be placed in the "Online Banking" team as seen above.
-Don't forget to click the "Add" button before you crrate the agent
+Don't forget to click the "Add" button before you create the agent
 </p>
 <br />

 <p>
-To create a Role, navigate to the "Admin Panel" tab at the top right corner, go on to click on "Agents" > "Roles" > "Add New Role"
-We'll call the role we are creating "Supreme User"
+Follow the same process to create the second agent - John and he would be placed in the "Support" Department.
+He would be assigned a "view only" role and He won't be assigned any team
 </p>
 <br />